redibox/memset/README.md

 Memset should be used for common top level datasets which are accessed across your application, which is not likely to frequently update.
 Cache should be used for low level specific datasets which are less likely to be accessed and frequently need updating.

-**Example**: Imagine a online shopping website, where users are able to browse for products via category, view a single product and login to our website.
+**Example**: Imagine an online shopping website, where users are able to browse for products via category, view a single product and login to our website.
 The website contains around 100 categories and thousands of products.

 Memset: